 Do you feel any concern in the club?

-As soon as there are threats, there is concern.
+As long as there are threats, there is concern.
 We do not know if it can go from threats to action.
-We do not know what kind of individuals the ones who threaten are and how they behave.
-We need to assume the worst scenario and build safety around it, says Wifvesson.
+We do not know how those who threaten are as individuals and how they behave.
+We need to assume the worst scenario and build security around it, says Wifvesson.